Missy Higgins: 2006–2009: On a Clear Night

 Higgins returned to Los Angeles to focus on the US market—she spent September and October touring—where she was still relatively unknown.
 On 26 October, backed by the Sydney Youth Orchestra, she headlined the annual Legs 11 concert, a breast cancer benefit held in The Domain, Royal Botanic Gardens, Sydney.
 Two days later Higgins performed at the 2007 ARIAs where she was nominated for 'Best Pop Release', 'Highest Selling Album' and 'Highest Selling Single' (for "Steer") and won 'Best Female Artist' (for On a Clear Night)—her seventh ARIA Music Award.
 On 31 October, she was a guest at television music channel MAX's inaugural Concert for the Cure, a private concert for people affected by breast cancer.
 She sang headline act Powderfinger's "Sunsets" with front man Bernard Fanning and joined in with the encore of "These Days".
 She spent November and December on her For One Night Only Tour, taking in Cairns, Sydney and Perth.
 You Am I lead singer, Tim Rogers, joined her on some shows.

 On a Clear Night, was released in the US on 26 February 2008, supported by a tour in March.
 Her ten-month stay in Los Angeles during 2008 promoted her songs for films and television shows.
-Her first US single "Where I Stood" was featured in US series including Grey's Anatomy, One Tree Hill and So You Think You Can Dance.
+Her first US single "Where I Stood" was featured in US series including Smallville, Grey's Anatomy, Ghost Whisperer, One Tree Hill and So You Think You Can Dance.
 During 2008, Higgins supported the Indigo Girls and then Ben Folds on their respective US tours.
 February and March 2009 saw her co-headlining a US tour with Canadian Justin Nozuka.
-On 31 March she released an EP, More Than This in Australia that features cover versions of "More Than This" by Roxy Music, "(I'm) In Love Again" by Peggy Lee, "Breakdown" by Tom Petty and "Moses" by Patty Griffin.
-"Moses" had been included on Triple J's 2005 compilation album Like a Version: Volume One and "More Than This" was recorded as part of Covered, A Revolution in Sound, a Warner Bros. tribute album also released in March 2009.
+On 31 March 2009 she released "More Than This" which was recorded as part of Covered, A Revolution in Sound, a Warner Bros. tribute album also released in March 2009.